 The rest of the paper is organized as follows.
-After a brief presentation of the model, we introduce the GLR framework in Section~\ref{sec:1}.
-The main results characterizing the asymptotic behavior of the proposed testing procedure, based on GLR testing for a large variety of shrinkage weights, are stated in Section~\ref{sec:2}.
-Some numerical examples illustrating the theoretical results are included in Section~\ref{sec:3}.
+After a brief presentation of the model, we introduce the generalized likelihood ratio framework in Section~\ref{sec:1}.
+The main results characterizing the asymptotic behavior of the proposed testing procedure, based on generalized likelihood ratio testing for a large variety of shrinkage weights, are stated in Section~\ref{sec:2}.
+Section~\ref{sec:ext} contains extensions of our results to the multidimensional setting and to the case of unknown noise magnitude.
+Some numerical examples illustrating the theoretical results are included in Section~\ref{sec:3}, while Section~\ref{sec:LoFT} is devoted to the application of the proposed methodology to the problem of keypoint matching in computer vision.
+The resulting Localized Fourier Transform (LoFT) descriptor is tested on a pair of real images degraded by white Gaussian noise.
 The proofs of the lemmas and of the theorems are postponed to the Appendix.